Sherlock: The Game Is Now | Immersive Escape Room

 What follows is a fast-paced, hour-long escape room experience, weaving through a series of meticulously well-designed rooms that feel like they’ve been lifted straight from Sherlock – only this time, you’re the main character.
 Your team will be pitted against a series of dastardly puzzles, riddles and conundrums; collecting clues against the clock to earn your release from each room – with voicemails and messages from Sherlock and his allies to keep you on track.
 You can only hope that Moriarty doesn’t decide to make things a little more interesting.

-Should you make it through alive, you’ll discover the Mind Palace – a hidden Edwardian enclave where you’ll be able to catch your breath and order a stiff drink.
+Should you make it through alive, you’ll discover the Mind Palace – a hidden Edwardian enclave where you’ll be able to order a stiff drink.

 Arguably, it’s the hardest room to leave.